Skip to the content

 Indeed, it includes several sub-steps, such as co-writing, revision and approval, which intersect with each other and may depend on the actions of a conspicuous as well as varied audience of users.

-A good document management system must therefore make communication and file exchange fluid, both between the people involved and between the platforms on which documents must move to be compiled.
+A good document management system must make communication and file exchange fluid, both between the people involved and between the platforms on which documents must move to be compiled.

 Just imagine having to collaborate with colleagues in your company.
 Until recently, the process was more or less as follows: